13 Sep Trinitas School of Nursing Program Review

 LPN to RN Track

 Graduates of the Generic and LPN to RN nursing programs will become eligible for the National Council Licensing Examination for Registered Nurses (NCLEX-RN).
-Once they obtain a license, they can seek employment in the healthcare field or their continue their educational goals.
+Once they obtain a license, they can seek employment in the healthcare field or continue their educational goals.

 BSN and MSN Programs at Trinitas School of Nursing and College of Saint Elizabeth